Blobfolio/riprip/README.md

 If you don't have time to let a rip finish naturally, press `CTRL+C` to stop it early.
 Your progress will still be saved, there just won't be as much of it.
 Haha.

-### Tracks, Logs, and State Data
+### File I/O

-Rip Rip Hooray! will need to create a number of different files in addition to the ripped tracks themselves.
+Rip Rip Hooray! will need to create a number of different files in addition to the ripped tracks.
 To keep things tidy, it saves everything to its own subfolder within the current working directory called `_riprip`.

 To resume a rip, just rerun the program from the same place, with the same disc, and it will automatically pick up from where it left off.

-When you're completely done working on a disc — and have moved or converted the exported tracks! — go ahead and delete the `_riprip` folder to reclaim the disk space. ;)
+When you're completely done working on a disc — and have grabbed the exported tracks! — go ahead and delete the `_riprip` folder to reclaim the disk space. ;)